tkerbe2/iac-intro-lab-1/README.md

 <br>

-- Your output should look like what is below:
+- Your output should look similar to the output below:

 <br>